TryAtSoftware/Equalizer/README.md

 This is an advanced topic that describes how the default `general equalization` behavior can be controlled.
 As written above the `general equalization` profiles will equalize all publicly exposed properties for a given type.
-However, in some cases one would like to equalize some inaccessible properties or even fields; in others one would like to prevent certain properties from being equalized.
+However, in some cases, one would like to equalize some inaccessible properties or even fields;
+in others, one would like to prevent certain properties from being equalized.
 This can be achieved by passing a custom `IGeneralEqualizationContext<T>` instance to the `GeneralEqualizationProfile<T>` constructor.
 We have identified two approaches of doing this: